Home NAS QNAP TL-D800C Data Recovery: Features and Best Practices

 To minimize the risk of data loss, it is important to ensure that the NAS is shut down properly using the appropriate shutdown procedure.
 This may involve using the NAS management interface or software to initiate the shutdown process.
 Additionally, it is recommended to have regular backups of important data stored on the NAS to mitigate the impact of any potential data loss.

-Although NAS TL-D800C can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TL-D800C can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view